Data Privacy

 Why are kids using free tools?

-They aren’t, really.
+They aren’t.
 Student and staff accounts in an educational domain like ours are different from a free Gmail account in many important ways.

-Only verified educational institutions can participate in the “Workspace for Education” program.
+Only verified educational institutions qualify for the “Workspace for Education” program.
 This separation allows Google to maintain different licensing, terms of service, and privacy standards than those that apply to the business or general public’s tools.

 Who owns the content produced in Google Workspace for Education?